 Your personal health information is a valuable resource to you, your family and the health care professionals who provide your treatment and care.

-The Adventist La Grange Memorial Hospital Health Information Management (HIM) Department ensures that accurate, complete and dependable health information is available for the care you receive in our facilities.
+The AMITA Health Adventist Medical Center La Grange Health Information Management (HIM) Department ensures that accurate, complete and dependable health information is available for the care you receive in our facilities.
 It also retains the health information according to state and federal laws and makes it available to our patients.